Science

 Immunity and immune function

-Emerging research suggests that ashwagandha has properties immunomodulatory , that is to say that it could strengthen certain immune defenses while regulating the inflammatory response.
+Emerging research suggests that ashwagandha has properties immunomodulatory, that is to say that it could strengthen certain immune defenses while regulating the inflammatory response.

 Preliminary clinical trials in healthy volunteers show quantifiable improvements in immune parameters :

-From 30 days, a marked increase in ashwagandha was observed. total T lymphocytes (CD3+) , T helper cells (CD4+) , Cytotoxic T (CD8+) , as well as B lymphocytes (CD19⁺) and Natural Killer cells (CD16⁺/56⁺) .
+From 30 days, a marked increase in ashwagandha was observed total T lymphocytes (CD3+), of the T helper cells (CD4+), of the Cytotoxic T (CD8+), as well as B lymphocytes (CD19⁺) and Natural Killer cells (CD16⁺/56⁺).

 - At the same time, this study measured circulating immunoglobulins.
-After 30 days, the ashwagandha group showed a significant increase in IgA , IgG levels (including subclasses IgG2, IgG3, IgG4) and IgM , indicating a strengthening of humoral immunity.
+After 30 days, the ashwagandha group showed a significant increase in the levels ofIgA, ofIgG (including IgG2, IgG3, IgG4 subclasses) andIgM, indicating a strengthening of humoral immunity.

 Again, volunteers on placebo had no notable change in their Ig over the same period.

-Additionally, ashwagandha modulated certain cytokines : trends towards increasing interferon gamma (IFN-γ) and IL-4 were noted, suggesting a possible harmonization of Th1/Th2 responses.
+Additionally, ashwagandha modulated certain cytokines : increasing trends ininterferon gamma (IFN-γ) and of theIL-4 were noted, suggesting a possible harmonization of Th1/Th2 responses.

 - Proposed mechanisms include ashwagandha's anti-stress effect (reducing cortisol may lift the inhibition that chronic stress has on immunity), as well as the plant's richness in

-immunomodulatory withanolides.
-For example, some withanolides could directly activate the production of white blood cells at the bone marrow level or promote lymphocyte proliferation.
+immunomodulatory withanolides.For example, certain withanolides could directly activate the production of white blood cells at the bone marrow level or promote lymphocyte proliferation.

 - Beyond immune cells, ashwagandha may improve resistance to infections.
 Although direct clinical data are lacking, one study in which older adults reported fewer infectious episodes while taking ashwagandha (anecdotally, fewer colds), correlated with increased Ig and NK cells.